readthedocs/readthedocs.org/docs/guides/technical-docs-seo-guide.rst

   and it may be truncated down to around 150 characters in some situations.
 * Meta descriptions are used for display but not for ranking.

+Search engines don't always use your customized meta description if they think a snippet from the page is a better description.

 Measure, iterate, & improve
 ---------------------------